Leech Lattice Vector Quantization for Efficient LLM Compression: The Leech Lattice

-Each class lies entirely in either $L^{\mathrm{even}}$ or $L^{\mathrm{odd}}$, and this determines how its nonzero coordinates may be placed and signed.
+\paragraph{Even and Odd Classes} Each class lies entirely in either $L^{\mathrm{even}}$ or $L^{\mathrm{odd}}$, and this determines how its nonzero coordinates may be placed and signed.
 A leader fixes the multiset of absolute coordinate values and whether the class is even or odd.
 What remains unspecified is how those fixed coordinate values are placed across the \(24\) positions and which sign patterns are allowed.
 Given a Golay codeword \(c \in \mathcal{G}_{24}\), define { } For \textbf{even classes}, admissible placements arise only from Golay codewords \(c\) whose Hamming weight matches the number of coordinates of the leader congruent to \(2 \pmod{4}\).
 For any such \(c\), coordinates with \(x_i \equiv 0 \pmod{4}\) must lie in \(F_0(c)\), and those with \(x_i \equiv 2 \pmod{4}\) must lie in \(F_1(c)\), up to permutation.
 Signs of coordinates in \(F_0(c)\) are unrestricted because the \(0 \pmod{4}\) congruence is invariant under sign flips.
 Signs in \(F_1(c)\) are constrained only by the global condition \(\sum_i x_i \equiv 0 \pmod{8}\), which fixes the parity of the number of negative signs among the \(F_1(c)\) entries.
 Thus, even classes admit only those placements induced by compatible Golay codewords and a correspondingly restricted set of sign patterns.
 For \textbf{odd classes}, \emph{every} codeword \(c \in \mathcal{G}_{24}\) yields a valid placement.
 The congruence conditions then determine the coordinate types uniquely: positions in \(F_0(c)\) carry entries with \(x_i \equiv 1 \pmod{4}\), and positions in \(F_1(c)\) carry entries with \(x_i \equiv 3 \pmod{4}\).
-Consequently, the sign pattern is fixed by these congruences (up to an overall sign flip), so odd classes have maximal flexibility in Golay-based placement but essentially no freedom in choosing signs.
+Consequently, the sign pattern is fixed by these congruences (up to an overall sign flip).